FuelLabs/fuels-ts/apps/docs/src/guide/wallets/wallet-transferring.md

 2. The amount of the asset to be transferred
 3. The ID of the asset to be transferred (optional - defaults to the base asset ID)

 Upon execution, this function returns a promise that resolves to a transaction response.
-To wait for the transaction to be processed, call `response.wait()`.
+To wait for the transaction to be processed, call `response.waitForResult()`.

 ### Example